e-j-howell/Honours/README.md

 ### d.
 Stop Words
 This prevents the most common and basic words in the language from dominating the word count results.
 ```
-#defining stop word and punctuation function

-# Basic list of stop words.
-Consider expanding this list based on your needs.
+# Basic list of stop words, expanded upon based on your needs.
 stop_words = set([
     "i", "me", "my", "myself", "we", "our", "ours", "ourselves", "you", "your",
     "yours", "yourself", "yourselves", "he", "him", "his", "himself", "she",